script-php/EasyAPP/DOCUMENTATION.md

 # Class naming
 The name of controllers and models should follow this simple rules:
-1. if the file of your file is "my_page.php" then the name of the class page it will be "ControllerMyPage" / "ModelMyPage"
+1. if the file of your page is "my_page.php" then the name of the class page it will be "ControllerMyPage" / "ModelMyPage"
-2. if the file of your file is into a folder "my_folder/my_page.php" then the name of the class page it will be "ControllerMyFolderMyPage" / "ModelMyFolderMyPage"
+2. if the file of your page is into a folder "my_folder/my_page.php" then the name of the class page it will be "ControllerMyFolderMyPage" / "ModelMyFolderMyPage"

 # Utils